mandaris/Pelican-Test-Content/theme-tour.md

 | ext    | extension to be used for dest files. |

 # Misc
-This is the things that most people don't really use.
+These are the things that most people don't really use.

 ## Definitions